If you're not already wearing daily SPF and feel overwhelmed with the terminology on sunscreen tubes - you're not the only one.

 Non-Nano Zinc Oxide

-Non-nano essentially means a particle so small that it cannot enter your bloodstream, which is considered "safer" however, it is important to remember that Zinc Oxide itself is considered a safe ingredient by Health Canada and very few, if any particles are actually being absorbed through your skin.
+Non-nano essentially means a particle so small that it cannot enter your bloodstream, which is considered "safer" however, it is important to remember that Zinc Oxide itself is considered a completely safe ingredient by Health Canada.

 Reef Safe/ Reef Friendly